radical-cybertools/radical.saga/docs/source/library/job/index.rst

 Job Service -- :class:`saga.job.Service`
 ----------------------------------------

-:todo: Describe how to work with services.

 .. autoclass:: saga.job.Service
    :members:
    :undoc-members:

 Job Description -- :class:`saga.job.Description`
 ------------------------------------------------

-:todo: Describe how to work with description.

 **Warning:** There is no guarantee that all middleware adaptors implement all job description attributes.
 In case a specific attribute is not supported, the